 Welcome to the podcast.

 Today we’ll be talking about branding your company.
 Branding your company is one of the most important things that you can do as far as establishing a very specific look and feel within your industry.
-Regardless of whether you’re a manufacturing firm, a technology firm, or any other type of firm you want to have a look and feel–an emotional connection with who you are.
+Regardless of whether you’re a manufacturing firm, a technology firm, or any other type of firm, you want to have a unique look and feel–an emotional connection with who you are.

 So, for example, if you have prospects out there that know your company name, you want them to have a specific image in their mind of who you are and what you represent.
-And having a brand or having an effective brand is one way of helping you achieve that goal.
+And having an effective brand is one way of helping you achieve that goal.
 One of the most important strategies that you can put into place when you decide you’re ready to develop a strong brand is to survey and do a little bit of research.